 Interaction with Manned Vessels in Mixed Traffic Environments

-The interaction between autonomous and manned vessels in mixed traffic environments poses several challenges.
+The interaction between autonomous and manned vessels in various navigational environments poses several challenges.
 These include:

 Ensuring effective communication between autonomous systems and human crews